The Great Austrian Myth The Great Austrian Myth

 time 12 minutes

 The author was born into a family that openly supported Nazism (he was the son of the war criminal Gerhard Bast).
 He takes his surname from his stepfather, Hans Pollack, a painter and graphic artist.
 Before turning to writing, he was a student of Slavic Studies (in Warsaw, among other places), and worked as a journalist and correspondent.
-During this time, he wrote his first book Galizien: Eine Reise durch die verschwundene Welt Ostgaliziens und der Bukowina [Galicia: A Journey Through the Vanished World of Eastern Galicia and Bukovina].
+During this time, he wrote his first book Galizien: Eine Reise durch die verschwundene Welt Ostgaliziens und der Bukowina (Galicia: A Journey Through the Vanished World of Eastern Galicia and Bukovina).
 This distinctive guide to the outer periphery of the former Austro-Hungarian Empire was written from behind his desk, because he was refused entry to communist Poland.

 Information

-You’ve reached your free article’s limit this month.
+Breaking news!
+This is the first of your five free articles this month.
 You can get unlimited access to all our articles and audio content with our digital subscription.
-If you have an active subscription, please log in.

 Subscribe